Jeremiah Brent Uses These $40 Woven Etsy Lights—Wait for It—Outside

 Something Check, Something Woven, and Something Metal

 That’s the recipe for a chic backyard living-slash-entertaining space.
-For the metal, the designer likes to think big—for instance, iron and glass doors that bring views of the outdoors in and can stand heavy use.
+For the metal, the designer likes to think big—for instance, iron and glass doors that bring views of the landscape in and can stand heavy use.
 Another way to create seamless flow is with checkered floor tile (he sources his reclaimed but also approves of Clé’s cement squares).
 Top it off with natural material in the form of a jute rug or rattan armchair.

 Easy Rustic Landscaping

 Organic is the name of the game for greenery this summer.
 Instead of tightly packed planted flowers, the designer recommends wild hydrangeas and lavender (yes, even if you only have a small balcony).
 “I love the idea of natural elements peeking through the window and expanding the space,” he says.
-Olive trees are another detail that will transport you to the Spanish countryside, and installing a drip irrigation system makes sure they get the right amount of water.
+Olive trees will transport you to the Spanish countryside, and installing a drip irrigation system makes sure they get the right amount of water.